By Isabel Weinger Nielsen and Katie Nelson ’13

 Norwich University Happenings | The Newsletter of the College of Liberal Arts

-The college established its new Peace and War Center (PAWC) in June, creating a space for supporting interdisciplinary student- and faculty-based work on the many facets of peace and war.
+The College of Liberal Arts established the Norwich University Peace and War Center (PAWC) in June 2015, creating a space for supporting interdisciplinary student- and faculty-based work on the many facets of peace and war.
 PAWC builds on the previous Center for the Study of War and Peace (CSWAP), which was housed in the Department of History and Political Science from 2005 to 2007.
 The CSWAP, directed by Professor Reina Pennington, was home to the Colby Military Writers’ Symposium and initiated a student internship/oral history project with veterans.
 The history faculty invested a great deal of effort in the previous center but ultimately did not have the financial means to continue that work.
 PAWC hopes to build on this already established foundation by creating a multidisciplinary umbrella under which research, workshops, simulations, and other programming can take place.
 Travis Morris, assistant professor of criminal justice, was named the first director of PAWC, and will oversee the center’s work in conjunction with an advisory board.

 Prof. Morris holds a PhD from the University of Nebraska, an MS in criminal justice from Eastern Kentucky University, and a BA in criminology from Northern Illinois University.
 He was an infantry officer with the 10th Mountain Division, U.S. Army, and a police officer in Lexington, Ky.
 Prof. Morris teaches courses in terrorism, policing, homeland security, and criminology; his research interests include violent extremist propaganda analysis, information warfare, and comparative justice systems.
 He has published on the relationship between policing, peacekeeping, counter-terrorism, and counter-insurgency and has conducted ethnographic research in Yemen and published on how crime intersects with formal and informal justice systems in a socio-cultural context.
 Here he answers a few questions about PAWC and the reason for its creation.